stacks-network/docs/src/pages/understand-stacks/integrate-stacking-delegation.md

 ```

 This function calls the [`delegate-stack-stx`](/references/stacking-contract#delegate-stack-stx) method of the Stacking contract to lock up the STX token from the account holder.

 The delegator must call this method multiple times (for all stackers), until enough tokens are locked up to participate in Stacking.
+This is the first part of delegated stacking for the delegator.

 -> Reward slots are assigned based on the number of STX tokens locked up for a specific Bitcoin reward address